osm-extender/osm/README.md

 Documentation can be found on [rubydoc.info](http://rubydoc.info/github/robertgauld/osm/master/frames)

-We follow the [Semantic Versioning](http://semver.org/) concept, however it should be noted that when the OSM API adds a feature it can be difficult to decide wether to bump the patch or minor version number up.
+We follow the [Semantic Versioning](http://semver.org/) concept, however it should be noted that when the OSM API adds a feature it can be difficult to decide Whether to bump the patch or minor version number up.
 A smaller change (such as adding score into the grouping object) will bump the patch whereas a larger change wil bump the minor version.

 ## Parts of the OSM API Supported: